Short Term Disability

 Short-Term Disability can fill the gap between the injury and when Worker’s Compensation begins.

-The Benefit Coordinators offers Short-Term Disability programs ranging from 2 weeks to 104 weeks of benefits.
+The Benefit Coordinators offers Short-Term Disability programs for 52 weeks of benefits.

 It is the federal employees responsibility to enroll in their own short-term disability program.